rseng/rsepedia-analysis/README.md

 3. Cluster the vectors to minimally look at similarity (add topics known to see patterns).
 4. Then try training the probabilistic models.

+If this basic idea works (has signal), we could explore looking for more robust sources of text for each repository.

 ## Usage